xtensor-stack/xsimd/CONTRIBUTING.md

 # Submitting patches

 Patches should be submitted through Github PR.
-We di put some effort to setup a decent Continuous Integration coverage, please try to make it green ;-)
+We did put some effort to setup a decent Continuous Integration coverage, please try to make it green ;-)

 We use [clang-format](https://clang.llvm.org/docs/ClangFormat.html) to keep